trailofbits/testing-handbook/content/docs/static-analysis/_index.md

 Below is an overview of techniques implemented in static analysis tools.

-Usually tools support only a subset of the following analyses, with varying degree of precision and completeness.
-Knowing what are a tool's capabilities is useful in determining it's usefulness.
+Usually, tools support only a subset of the following analyses, with varying degrees of precision and completeness.
+Knowing what a tool's capabilities are is important in determining its usefulness.

 ### Views on a code